 These days, I live and work in other places around the world, taking on assignments as psychologist and strategic HR & organisational change expert.

-My current home is Hong Kong, where I work as Deputy Director for NGO “Justice Without Borders” in ensuring cross-border access to legal assistance for migrant workers who have become victims of labour exploitation or human trafficking across the Asia region.
+My current home is Hong Kong, where I work as Deputy Director for the international NGO “Justice Without Borders” in ensuring cross-border access to legal assistance for migrant workers who have become victims of labour exploitation or human trafficking across the Asia region.

 About me personally

 I come from a multicultural family.
 My parents were born in the former Dutch Indies, current-day Indonesia.
 Descendants of early European settlers in the East and their European or Asian spouses.

 They were both born right before the start of WW-II in Southeast Asia and spent their early childhood in concentration camps for women and children.
 Conflict continued after the war as Indonesia fought for independence, and in the 1950s my parents’ families were given the choice to either stay and become Indonesian citizens or move to the Netherlands.
 Torn between two countries – one they knew but did not feel entirely safe in, and one that seemed to offer safety but that was unknown – they made their choice.
 They moved.
 And they rebuilt their lives from scratch in their new home country.